DDS Regional Center Oversight Dashboard

 Financial Transparency and Accountability

 The Regional Center of Orange County (RCOC) recognizes the importance of transparency and accountability to the community it serves.
-As established in the Lanterman Developmental Disabilities Services Act, RCOC is committed to reporting information with accuracy and transparency and maintaining full compliance with the laws, rules and regulations that govern RCOC’s business.
+As established in the Lanterman Developmental Disabilities Services Act, RCOC is committed to reporting information with accuracy and transparency and maintaining full compliance with the laws, rules, and regulations that govern RCOC’s business.
 Also in keeping with its long-standing commitment to good fiscal stewardship, RCOC makes available to the public complete information about how it spends the tax dollars received from the State of California.
-RCOC also makes available the personnel policies, including benefits, work guidelines and standards of conduct, as well as approved salary schedule for various job classifications and compensation for senior staff.
+RCOC also makes available the personnel policies, including benefits, work guidelines, and standards of conduct, as well as the approved salary schedule for various job classifications and compensation for senior staff.

-- Audited Financial Statements for the Year Ended June 30, 2012
+- Audited Financial Statements for the Year Ended June 30, 2019

-- DDS Audit of the Regional Center of Orange County for Fiscal Years 2009-10 and 2010-11
+- DDS Audit of the Regional Center of Orange County for Fiscal Years 2009-2010 and 2010-2011

 - RCOC Headquarters Building Information – January 2011